carpentries/instructor-training/episodes/11-practice-teaching.md

 > Imperfect presentations will
 > give you more to work with!
 >
+> **Distributed trainings:**
+> 1. Split into groups of three.
+> 2. Individually, spend 5 minutes preparing a 90-second introduction to the topic of
+>     the lesson episode you chose before the start of the training course.
+You will not
+>     be live coding.
+> 3. Get together with your group and have one person teach their segment to the group.
+>     Keep a strict time limit of 90 seconds per person (one person
+>     should be responsible for the timekeeping).
+> 4. After the first person has finished teaching, share feedback.
+The person who performed
+>     should start by offering feedback on themselves.
+The timekeeper should help to keep
+>     feedback to about 5 minutes per person to ensure everyone has time to perform and discuss.
+> 5. Rotate roles and repeat steps 3 & 4
+> 5. Return to the main group and briefly summarize the feedback you received in the Etherpad.
+> Your Trainer will split the group into virtual break-out rooms.
+Follow the instructions above
+> but do not record each other.
+Instead, give each person feedback immediately after they finish their
+> turn teaching.
+>
 > **Trainings where trainees are co-located:**
 > 1. Split into groups of three.
 > 2. Individually, spend 5 minutes preparing a 90-second introduction to the topic of